ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

   (if it isn't already), and try again.
 If it segment faults again, contact the ceph-devel email list and provide your Ceph configuration file, your monitor output and the contents of your log file(s).

-If you cannot resolve the issue and the email list isn't helpful, you may contact `Inktank`_ for support.

 An OSD Failed